 Change collisions might occur if the same records can be changed simultaneously in two places.
-In a multi-master replication topology, domains detect collisions automatically.
-When a domain detects a collision, it invokes an arbiter.
-Typically, collisions are resolved using the default collision arbiter.
+In a multi-master replication topology, catalog service domains detect collisions automatically.
+When a catalog service domain detects a collision, it invokes an arbiter.
+Typically, collisions are resolved with the default collision arbiter.
 However, an application can provide a custom collision arbiter.